khulnasoft/tracker/docs/docs/events/custom/rego.md

 !!!
 Tip
-    Differently than [golang built-in signatures](./golang.md), with Rego signatures you are able to add and/or remove signatures to Tracker without the need of recompiling it (or re-distributing the binary) BUT it may come with a performance price to pay.
+    Differently than [golang built-in signatures](./golang.md), with Rego signatures you are able to add and/or remove signatures to Tracee without the need of recompiling it (or re-distributing the binary) BUT it may come with a performance price to pay.